 Bake in a 190 deg c’ preheated oven for 30 minutes on a small baking tray (with cut baking sheet resting inside) sprayed with a non-gmo canola spray.
 Check via knife poke test and cook for another 15 mins on 100 degrees.
 Once done, knife along the edges, gently tip it out, cool for bit, serve or store.
 Macros are more or less the same to that if you’re using straight pea protein isolates.

 So now that your needs for prepping and marinating is done.
-Let’s remind ourselves on discussing what TVP actually is.
+Time to remind ourselves some background lessons.

 For me to remain humbling for not copying off what the Internet already knows – I’d invite you to read Evolving Wellness’ post (by Evitta Ochel).
 From top to bottom.
 Do not skim.
 Decide and determine whether eating TVP feels “right” for you.
 Whatever image compels in your head from discerning “Textured” + “Vegetable / Soy Proteins” – safe for me to say, you are more or less correct.

 Now the next part of this question comes to”where or how should I get them”.
 The answer is thankfully, a lot more feasible especially if you live in Perth, Western Australia.
 If not, I’d encourage you to scout major wholefoods establishment stores (here we have Kakulas sisters / bros) anywhere surrounding your suburbs.
 Sports and natural health food stores may also help you to find local sources or grocers distributors.